vibhor-nautiyal/HU-HTML-Assignment/README.md

 ## To get started:
 - Edit `index.html`
-- Don't change anything from `Mock.json` and use it as json structure for rendering HTML
+- Don't change anything from `mock.json` and use it as json structure for rendering HTML
 - Use `src` folder to add new files and folders

 ## Setup and check lint-errors:
 #### CLI:
-- `run: npm run lint`
+- run: `npm run lint`

 #### Editor